pymc-devs/pymc/sphinxdocs/modelchecking.rst

 formal because they are based on existing statistical methods, such as time series analysis.

-PyMC currently includes two formal convergence diagnostic methods.
+PyMC currently includes three formal convergence diagnostic methods.
 The first, proposed by [Geweke1992]_, is a time-series approach that compares the mean and variance of segments from the beginning and end of a single chain.